Amanpatwa12/devops-task/README.md

 # Logo Server

-A simple Express.js web server that serves the Swa logo image.
+A simple Express.js web server that serves the  logo image.

 ## What is this app?